Training Guide¶

 Continued Training¶

-As training continues, the generator is trying to fool the discriminator and the discriminator is trying to distinguish between true/synthetic, we monitor the overall loss of the models independantly.
-When the overall loss metric of one model reaches a plateau, we reduce it's learning rate in order to optimnally train the model.
+As training continues, the generator tries to fool the discriminator, while the discriminator tries to distinguish between real and synthetic samples.
+We monitor the overall loss of both models independently.
+When the overall loss metric of one model reaches a plateau, we reduce its learning rate to train the model optimally.

 .
-The patience, LR decrease factor inc ase of plateau and the metric to be used for these LR schedulers are all defined individually for $G$ and $D$ in the Schedulers. section of the config file.
+The patience, LR decrease factor in case of a plateau, and the metric used for these LR schedulers are all defined individually for (G) and (D) in the Schedulers section of the config file.

 The schedulers now expose a cooldown period and min_lr floor.
 Cooldown waits a configurable number of epochs before watching for the next plateau, preventing back-to-back reductions, while min_lr guarantees that the optimiser never stalls at zero.
 Use these knobs to keep the momentum of long trainings without overshooting into vanishing updates.